 Tolono in Champaign County, Illinois — The American Midwest (Great Lakes)

 Marker series.
-This marker is included in the Daughters of the American Revolution, and the Lincoln 1861 Inaugural Train Stops, and the Looking for Lincoln marker series.
+This marker is included in the Daughters of the American Revolution, and the Lincoln 1861 Inaugural Train Stops marker series.

 Location.
-39° 59.077′ N, 88° 15.796′ W. Marker is in Tolono, Illinois, in Champaign County.
-Marker is at the intersection of Long Street (U.S. 45) and West Austin Street, on the right when traveling north on Long Street.
+39° 59.075′ N, 88° 15.798′ W. Marker is in Tolono, Illinois, in Champaign County.
+Marker is at the intersection of N. Long Street (U.S. 45) and West Strong Street, on the left when traveling south on N. Long Street.
 Touch for map.
 Marker is near the south end of town on a lot with a fueling station.
 Marker is in this post office area: Tolono IL 61880, United States of America.

-Categories. • Heroes • Notable Events • Notable Persons • Notable Places •
+Categories. • Landmarks • Notable Events • Notable Persons • Politics • Railroads & Streetcars •